 The symptoms of leptospirosis can range from a mild subclinical infection to a very serious multi-organ failure that results in death.
 In fact, in recent years, the most common symptom of leptospirosis in dogs has been acute kidney injury.
-The most common signs that you should watch out for are below:

 Fever and illness

 So, you may be wondering, what is the cause of leptospirosis?
 This comes from bacteria that is found in rodent urine.
 It is then spread from rodents to dogs as well as other animals – even humans.
 Leptospirosis thrives most in wet environments such as marshy or muddy areas.
 Since it is passed through contact with contaminated water, dogs will most often pick it up while either swimming or drinking the infected water, or just by walking through some puddles containing the bacteria.

 But there is good news in that leptospirosis can be prevented by the proper vaccination.
 Therefore, if you have a puppy, you need to make sure that you’re getting your puppy their necessary vaccines at the right time.
 For puppies, vaccines are most effective when they’re given at fixed dates and with follow up boosters.
 Puppies will normally begin receiving their vaccines between the ages of 6 to 8 weeks, but the leptospirosis vaccine is normally given when a puppy is 11 to 13 weeks old, with another booster at 15 to 17 weeks.